『60 Church Street』のカバーアート

 https://www.trinityasheville.org

-The Reverend Mike Reardon
+The Rev. Mike Reardon

-Assistant Rector & vicar of the church of the advocate
+Assistant Rector & Vicar of the Church of the Advocate.

 Mike Reardon joined the staff at Trinity Church in January of 2024.
 Born and raised in eastern Connecticut, Mike earned a BA in Philosophy from the University of Connecticut before attending Berkeley Divinity School at Yale for his Master of Divinity.